dmd-program/dmd-300-sp17/concept-development.md

 # Concept development

-Simply put, a concept is the core idea (or ideas) that helps us understand why we should care.
-Even when not explicitly stated, it is the intellectual and practical motivation behind any endeavored project.
+A concept is the core idea (or set of ideas) that signify core values inherent in a project, process, or thing.
+Even when not explicitly stated, the concept is the intellectual and practical motivation behind any endeavored project.
 Concepts can range from simple, subjective, and abstract to complex, hyper-specific, and didactic.

 ## Synthesizing vs generating concepts